La Jenelle, Oxnard, CA

 she would not sail and would not float,

-and could not be upright, even on land.
+and would not be upright, even on land.

 The ocean did not want to see her again.